idsia-robotics/nanorobotics/index.md

 <figure style="width: 30%" class="align-right"><img src="/files/2023_spices_award.png"></figure>

 ## Sep 25, 2023
-Our paper “Secure Deep Learning-based Distributed Intelligence on Pocket-sized Drones” received the Best Paper Award at the 2nd Workshop on Security and Privacy in Connected Embedded Systems (SPICES) during the ACM EWSN’23 conference in Rende, Italy, 25-27 September 2023.
+Our new paper “Secure Deep Learning-based Distributed Intelligence on Pocket-sized Drones” received the **Best Paper Award** at the 2nd Workshop on Security and Privacy in Connected Embedded Systems (SPICES) during the [ACM EWSN’23 conference](https://www.ewsn.org/) in Rende, Italy.
 Our work proposes a secure computational paradigm for deep learning workloads that allows resource-constrained devices, such as nano-drones, to take advantage of powerful remote computation nodes while preserving security against external attackers.

 ## Jun 29, 2023